wp-plugins/socibook/readme.txt

 Tested up to: 2.5
 Stable tag: 0.8

-Adding social bookmarking links to your blog
+Adding social bookmarking links to your blog!

 == Description ==
 You can use your own iconset.